koobeeyak/reselect-presentation/presentation.md

 --

+[//]: # (additional points not written down, nice benefit about using redux you don't have pass props throughout children, don't have logical components, you have logicless ones)
+[//]: # (almost following a modular sort of approach to component design)
+[//]: # (I haven't coded a ton on React without redux, but..)
+[//]: # (as soon as that happens you have components that are prime candidates for resusable components)
 [//]: # (with this, let's go back, lets talk about the second point)

 ### Why do we use Redux?